Criminal offences related to insolvency proceedings

 Damage to the creditor

-When a creditor is prejudiced, the debtor intentionally reduces his assets to such an extent that the creditor is no longer able to obtain full satisfaction of his claim, even from other assets of the debtor.
+A debtor commits the offence of creditor fraud (also called “creditor fraud”) if he intentionally reduces his assets to such an extent that the creditor cannot obtain full satisfaction of his claim even from other assets of the debtor.
 At the same time, the condition that the debtor causes damage to creditors of at least CZK 50 000 applies.

 According to the Criminal Code, such an act may occur, for example, when the debtordestroys part of his property, assigns his claim or pretends to fulfil an obligation.
 For example, he pretends to have lost or donated a valuable item.
 A contractual relationship must exist between the debtor and the creditor at the time of the offence.
 As the amount of the damage caused increases, the penalty may increase, up to eight years’ imprisonment.